nayakajay/gpu-tlb-covert-channel/README.md

 ```

 ### tlb.cu
-This file performs similar to ```aggregate.cu```, but provides fine-grained visibility of each access performed in the strided access pattern.
-This file was used in reverse-engineering the hash-function used for indexing into the TLB.
+This file performs accesses similar to ```aggregate.cu```, but provides fine-grained visibility of each access in the strided access pattern.
+This file was used to reverse-engineer the hash-function used for indexing into the TLB.

 Usage:
 ```